-Description: Specifies the password for authentication with the proxy server Possible values: Any string 0 to 32765 characters long Default value: Empty string
+Description: Specifies the password for authentication with the proxy server

 Important.
 The password can be viewed by any user who has access to the administrative template, such as to an administrator of the machine.

 Description: Specifies whether Acronis Backup Agent will catalog backups in unmanaged vaults.